 Recap: What's the best smartphone for you?

-- Best overall value: The iPhone 12 is a solid, well-designed device that will perform pretty much any task.
-It’s cheaper than the S21 Ultra, but still packs a punch (and it looks good, too).
-There's a lot to love about Apple's iPhone 11 Pro, but what makes the phone truly special is its cameras.
-These ultra-wide, wide, and telephoto lenses can capture every detail with crisp clarity.
-Apple's amazing Deep Fusion and Smart HDR will help make every photo look like it was taken by a pro.
+- Best overall value: The iPhone 14 is a solid, well-designed device that will perform pretty much any task.
+It’s cheaper than the S23 Ultra, but still packs a punch (and it looks good, too).

-- Best budget Android phone: If you don’t want to pay more than $500 for a new phone, check out the Google Pixel 4a.
+- Best budget Android phone: If you don’t want to pay more than $500 for a new phone, check out the Google Pixel 7a.
 This device sells for about $350, but it still manages to provide premium-level features.
-The Google Pixel 3a gives you premium performance for a budget price.
-You'll get plenty of processing power for gaming, browsing, and editing the photos you take on the Pixel 3a's fantastic camera.

 - Best budget iPhone: The iPhone SE is a truly affordable phone from Apple that doesn't skimp on the important stuff.
 It runs on the same processor as the iPhone 11 Pro but costs less than half as much.